You are here

 5. What should students be doing now to lay successful foundations?

-The event will run in two parts.
-In the first half, a panel of experts will make statements about their own career journeys before engaging in discussion with the audience.
-In the second half, students will have the opportunity to benefit from an interactive policy making workshop that provides a snapshot of 'working in Whitehall'.
+The event runs in two parts.
+In the first half, a panel of experts make statements about their own career journeys before engaging in discussion with the audience.
+In the second half, students had the opportunity to benefit from an interactive policy making workshop that provides a snapshot of 'working in Whitehall'.

 from Dr James Weinberg (PSA) and Josh Platt (HMT)

 Chaired by Jill Rutter (Senior Fellow at the Institute for Government).